 BaseFEX Review – Is BaseFEX Scam or Legit?

 BaseFEX is a new cryptocurrency derivatives exchange that provides a contemporary trading experience and offers traders the option of 100x leverage for Bitcoin and Altcoin leverage on a very high level.
-The exchange offers traders a platform to trade crypto with low fees, high security, as well as provides perpetual contracts for BCH, BNB, BTC, EOS, ETH, LTC, and XRP
+The exchange offers traders a platform to trade crypto with low fees, and high security, as well as provides perpetual contracts for BCH, BNB, BTC, EOS, ETH, LTC, and XRP

 The platform’s company is based in Hong Kong, but it is registered in Seychelles for regulatory purposes.
 This country is known for its favorable regulatory landscape for blockchain and crypto businesses.
 BaseFEX is registered as Base Investing Corporation, with company number 205276.
-The company is in business since 2018 and is striving to be one of the extremely transparent, progressive and genuine crypto exchanges.
+The company is in business since 2018 and is striving to be one of the extremely transparent, progressive, and genuine crypto exchanges.